-I have had a number of people ask me for a recipe for Manhattan Clam Chowder.
+Over the past year, I have had a number of people ask me to create a recipe for Manhattan Clam Chowder.
 So, I did a sort of take on my New England Clam Chowder.
-You don’t even know how hard it was not to add heavy whipping cream.
+You have no idea how difficult it was not to add heavy whipping cream.

-This chowder is so full of flavor and is rather easy to make.
+This Manhattan Clam Chowder is so full of flavor.
+Honestly, it is rather easy to make.
 I suggest getting your mise en place in place prior to cooking.
 Is that redundant?
-So, cut your veggies, soak your clams and open up all of the other ingredients and let’s get cooking!
+So, cut your vegetables, soak your clams and open up all of the other ingredients.
 In the Charlotte area?
 Head on over to The Carolina Meat & Fish Co. and grab a few dozen little neck clams.
-I will also link the ingredients.
-They are some of my favorites and “go to’s” for my recipes!

-I like a lot of clams in my chowder.
-I use both fresh and canned.
-If you wish, you can definitely use all fresh and just remove from shell once they open.
-I use littleneck because I do not have to chop them.
-You can also use big, chowder clams, just be sure to chop after they open up!
+In my opinion, you can never have enough clams.
+Because of this, I use both fresh and canned.
+If you so desire, you can definitely use all fresh clams and just remove from the shell once they open.
+Littleneck clams are great because there is no need to chop them.
+You can also use chowder clams.
+Just be sure to chop them up after they open.

-When bacon is almost fully-cooked, add in the celery, carrots, and onion.
+When the bacon is almost fully-cooked, add in the celery, carrots, and onion.
 Stir and allow to soften about five minutes.
 Mix in the garlic and cook another minute or so, stirring occasionally.
-Pour in the white wine and scrape up any bits on the bottom.
-Allow the alcohol to cook off…about four to five minutes.
+Pour in the white wine and scrape up any browned bits on the bottom.
+Allow the alcohol to cook off.
+This will take about four to five minutes.

 Add in the chopped tomatoes, bottle of clam juice, and the juice from the canned clams.
 Mix well.